-The Company previously disclosed in its financial statements for the year ended December 31, 2003, that it expected to contribute \$38 million to its postretirement benefits plan in 2004.
-As of March 31, 2004, \$8 million of contributions have been made.
-Contributions to the pension plan are not required or expected in 2004.
+The Company expects to contribute \$28 million to its postretirement benefits plan in 2004.
+As of September 30, 2004, \$20 million of contributions have been made.
+Although pension funding is not required during 2004, the Company has made \$56 million of contributions as of September 30, 2004, and is considering additional contributions.

 In addition to the Company's non-contributory pension plan, the Company maintains a non-qualified benefit restoration plan.
-The net periodic cost associated with this plan for the three months ended March 31, 2003 and 2004 was \$2 million and \$1 million, respectively.
+The net periodic cost associated with this plan for both the three months ended September 30, 2003 and 2004 was \$2 million.
+The net periodic cost associated with this plan for the nine months ended September 30, 2003 and 2004 was \$6 million and \$5 million, respectively.